 Faith leaders provide critical support for individuals, families, and communities impacted by substance use disorders, and they are ideally positioned to raise awareness and prompt action.
-However, their contribution—and untapped promise—as a means to address harms arising from substance use disorders has often been overlooked.
+Faith leaders can use their unique and powerful platform to shatter the stigma that all too often keeps addiction in the shadows and blocks access to supportive resources.
+However, their contribution, and untapped promise, as a means to address harms arising from substance use disorders has often been overlooked.

-President Bill Clinton is convening leaders from across the faith and public health communities to take action on the overdose crisis in 2021 and beyond.
-This work is more important than ever before, with an estimated 93,000 individuals dying from a drug overdose in the United States in 2020, the most of any year on record.
+President Bill Clinton is convening leaders from across the faith and public health communities to take action on the overdose crisis in 2022 and beyond.
+This work is more important than ever before, with more than 100,000 individuals dying from a drug overdose in the United States during the 12-month period ending in April 2021, the most of any year on record.

-Faith and Science Leaders Met on September 20, 2021
+Faith and Science Leaders Will Meet on Tuesday, February 1

 Founder and Board Chair, Clinton Foundation

 H.E.
 Dr. Mohammad bin Abdulkarim Al-Issa

 Acting Commissioner, NYS Office of Addiction Services and Supports

 Lead Author, Mental Health Parity and Addiction Equity Act (Federal Parity Law)